 Entrants must hold third party indemnity insurance through membership of the Scottish Canoe Association or one of the British Canoeing home nation organisations.
 Proof of membership must be provided.
 Temporary membership can be purchased on the day of the event (the 2018 charge for SCA insurance was £5.00).

 All craft must display an identification number which will be provided on acceptance of entry during scrutiny.

-All retirals must be notified as soon as is possible and the retiree must ensure that they receive a response.
+All retirals must be notified as soon as is possible in order that assistance may be offered to recover the paddler.
+The retiree must ensure that they receive a response.
 This is a requirement to prevent an unnecessary search.

 Protests must be notified to the organiser and then confirmed in writing within thirty minutes of the end of the event.
 Protests will be considered by three members of the organising committee of Nairn Kayak Club.